IsaacGomez10/SeleniumTasks/README.md

 # Assignment Task: Selenium 101
-This project automates three scenarios using Java, Selenium, and TestNG.
-The project is organized into multiple packages to maintain modularity and readability.
+This project automates three scenarios using **Java**, **Selenium**, and **TestNG**.
+The structure is organized into separate packages for scenarios, locators, and hooks, with an XML file for execution.

-Project Structure
+## Project Structure

-Scenarios Package: Contains the test scenarios.
+- **src/main/java**
-Locators Package: Contains the web element locators used in the scenarios.
+  - **scenarios**: This package contains the test scenarios that are automated using TestNG.
-Hooks Package: Contains setup and teardown methods responsible for initializing and closing the browser.
+  - **locators**: This package holds the locators for the elements found in the web application under test.
-Technologies Used
+  - **hooks**: This package is responsible for the setup and teardown of the browser, including initializing the WebDriver and managing browser sessions.

-Java: For writing test scripts.
+## Technologies Used

-Selenium: For interacting with the web application.
+- **Java**
-TestNG: For organizing and executing the test cases.
+- **Selenium WebDriver**
-Setup and Execution
+- **TestNG**

-Prerequisites
+## Packages

-Java Development Kit (JDK) installed.
+1. **Scenarios**
-TestNG library.
+   This package contains the following test scenarios:
-Selenium WebDriver.
+   - `Scenario1`: Automates the first feature.
-Browser driver (e.g., ChromeDriver or GeckoDriver).
+   - `Scenario2`: Automates the second feature.
-Running the Tests
+   - `Scenario3`: Automates the third feature.

-To execute the tests, use the TestNG XML file.
-This file controls the execution of the test cases and ensures the browser setup and teardown are properly managed.
+2. **Locators**

-Clone this repository.
+   The locators are stored separately for easy maintenance and reusability.

-Configure your environment with the necessary drivers and libraries.
+3. **Hooks**
-Run the tests using the testng.xml file.
+   The hooks package includes the browser setup and teardown logic.
+The `BeforeTest` and `AfterTest` methods ensure that the browser starts and closes correctly during test execution.